2sh/seven-segment-script/README.md

 ### Build

-To build the project, run:
+To build the library, run:
 ```sh
 yarn build
 ```